JensRavens/jensravens.github.io/_posts/2015-09-17-demystifying-the-server.md

 Let's go through this line by line:

 The first line confirms that the server likes to talk to us via the http 1.1 spec.
-Also the request was successfull (status `200 OK`).
+Also the request was successful (status `200 OK`).
 You can read all about status codes and their meaning at [HTTP Status Cats](https://www.flickr.com/photos/girliemac/sets/72157628409467125/) and at [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 Next comes content type and length.
 After requesting `*/*` the server decided to send us a web page (`text/html`) with a content that has a length of 7897 bytes (the content follows at the end of the response).